-- Academic Dates,
+- > Academic Dates,

-- Minimum age for students,
+- > Minimum age for students,

-- COVID-19 Vaccination requirements,

-- · Unique Student Identifier (USI) requirements, and
+- > Unique Student Identifier (USI) requirements, and

-- ABSTUDY
+- > ABSTUDY

-You may benefit by speaking to a Senior Lecturer or Trainer in a chosen course/discipline to query information you believe would be useful in helping you determine if Batchelor Institute is right for you.
+You may benefit by speaking to a Senior Lecturer or Lecturer in a chosen course/discipline to query information you believe would be useful in helping you determine if Batchelor Institute is right for you.

-If you would like to contact a Trainer or Senior Lecturer to discuss your course/study options, please contact one of our VET Administration team support staff.
+If you would like to contact a Lecturer or Senior Lecturer to discuss your course/study options, please contact one of our VET Administration team support staff.